ShadovvBeast/TalkGPT/README.md

 ## Usage

-To use TalkGPT, run the following commands in your one terminal:
+To use TalkGPT, run the following commands in the root folder in a terminal:

     yarn build
     yarn start